grayodesa/terminal42/wp-content/plugins/wpsso/README.md

 <h4>Proven Performance</h4>

 <p>WPSSO is <em>fast and coded for performance</em>, making full use of all available caching techniques (persistent / non-persistent object and disk caching).
-WPSSO loads only the library files and object classes it needs, keeping it small, fast, and yet still able to support a wide range of 3rd party integration features.</p>
+WPSSO loads only the library files and object classes it needs, keeping it small, fast, and yet still able to support a wide range of 3rd party integration features.
+WPSSO requires PHP v4.1.0 or better, and is fully compatible with PHP v7.</p>

 <h4>Professional Support</h4>